MUbarak123-56/fpl_team_optimization/README.md

 ## Project Overview
 The Fantasy Premier League [[5]](#5) is one of the most competitive fan-based online sporting events in the world.
 It attracts people from all nations as they compete to see who can rack up the most FPL points through the Premier League season.
 FPL points are points awarded to Premier League players over the course of the season.
 When someone signs up to play FPL, they are often prompted to build a squad that comprises of football players in the Premier League.
 Squad selection comes with certain constraints.
 You must select exactly 2 goalkeepers, 5 defenders, 5 midfielders and 3 forwards.
 Your squad budget must not exceed 100 million pounds.
 No team should have more than 3 players represented in your squad.
 Given all these information about the FPL and its constraints, we thought it would be great to leverage the power of quantum optimization to assist newcomers with selecting the most optimal squad (i.e. a squad that maximizes its total FPL points per game) while meeting the constraints.
 Thus, the FPL Team Optimization project commenced.
 By gaining inspiration from a similar project [[2]](#2) conducted by SPDtek [[4]](#4), we were able to build an optimization algorithm that would assist FPL users with selecting the optimal squad when beginning their FPL journey for the season.

-## Data
-There three datasets being used for this project are obtained in their rawest format from Vaastav's Fantasy Premier League GitHub repo [[1]](#1).
-The first dataset reflects all the gameweek information for all the players from the first gameweek to the most recent gameweek.
-The gameweek dataset focuses on metrics such as the position, the game week info and the name of the player.
-The second dataset reflects all the team information about various players with regards to their form, injuries and chances of playing next round.
-The third dataset is used to extract information about the players' most recent value.
-By combining all three datasets and wrangling them, it was possible to build a condensed dataset that focused on important variables such as name, team, total_points, date, position, gameweek, minutes played and FPL points per game.
-This condensed dataset reflects the top 50 highest rated players (5 goalkeepers, 15 defenders, 15 midfielders and 15 forwards) so far this season in terms of their most recent FPL points per game over season.
-For a player to be considered for selection, they must be available for the next gameweek (i.e. no injured or suspended or loaned players).

 ## Usage

 ### Prerequisites